 |---|---|

-| To Publish |
+BOOKED | To Publish |

-| In Review |
+ON_REVIEW | In Review |

-| To Make Changes |
+TO MAKE CHANGES_CLIENT | To Make Changes |

-| Articles to Approve |
+ARTICLE TO APPROVE | Articles to Approve |

-| In Review |
+TO MAKE CHANGES_MEDIA | In Review |

-| same |
+PUBLISHED / CANCELED / REFUNDED | same |

 Preconditions: send_order_to_review needs BOOKED or TO_MAKE_CHANGES_CLIENT with content + accepted conditions. approve_order_placement needs ARTICLE_TO_APPROVE.

-list_orders — current campaign only.
+list_orders—current campaign only.
 Filter by backend status.

-show_all_orders — tree across account.
+show_all_orders—tree across account.
 ADMIN: full tree.
 MANAGER: current campaign only.
 Under MANAGER, backfill by iterating switch_campaign + list_orders.

 Fuzzy text search (Meilisearch), not structured lookup.
 Media are matched on name, domain, and category keywords.